Littelfuse (LFUS)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Littelfuse grew its sales at an impressive 10.9% compounded annual growth rate.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Littelfuse’s 10.5% annualized revenue growth over the last five years was impressive.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

-We can dig further into the company’s revenue dynamics by analyzing its most important segments, Electronics and Automotive, which are 57.2% and 27.4% of revenue.
-Over the last two years, Littelfuse’s Electronics revenue (fuses and switches) averaged 4.2% year-on-year declines while its Automotive revenue (trucks, commercial machinery, marine) was flat.
+We can dig further into the company’s revenue dynamics by analyzing its most important segments, Electronics and Automotive, which are 58.1% and 27.6% of revenue.
+Over the last two years, Littelfuse’s Electronics (fuses and switches) and Automotive (trucks, commercial machinery, marine) revenues were flat.
+Littelfuse Quarterly Revenue by Segment

-This quarter, Littelfuse’s year-on-year revenue growth was 10.1%, and its $624.6 million of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 9.5% year-on-year increase in sales next quarter.
+This quarter, Littelfuse reported year-on-year revenue growth of 12.2%, and its $593.9 million of revenue exceeded Wall Street’s estimates by 2%.
+Company management is currently guiding for a 14.6% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 9.4% over the next 12 months, an improvement versus the last two years.
-This projection is admirable and suggests its newer products and services will spur better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 8% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and suggests its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power

 Littelfuse’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 38% gross margin over the last five years.
-Said differently, roughly $38.02 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an excellent 38.1% gross margin over the last five years.
+Said differently, roughly $38.15 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+Littelfuse Trailing 12-Month Gross Margin

 7. Operating Margin

-Analyzing the trend in its profitability, Littelfuse’s operating margin decreased by 8.9 percentage points over the last five years.
+Looking at the trend in its profitability, Littelfuse’s operating margin decreased by 17 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 8. Earnings Per Share